tzebrowski/ObdMetrics/README.md

 //Create an instance of DataCollector that receives the OBD Metrics var collector = new DataCollector();

-//Getting the Workflow instance for mode 22 var workflow = SimpleWorkflowFactory.getMode22Workflow(collector);
+//Getting the Workflow instance for service 22 var workflow = SimpleWorkflowFactory.getMode22Workflow(collector);

 //Query for specified PID's like: Engine coolant temperature